SAP/odfuzz/doc/http_methods.rst

 Introduction
 ------------

-Odfuzz through the DirectBuilder class offers developers an interface to integrate its query creation functionalities into their project.
+The class DirectBuilder provides an interface for developers to integrate the query generation functionalities into their projects.
 As of ver. **0.14a2** the supported list of HTTP methods in DirectBuilder are **"GET", "DELETE", "PUT" and "POST"**.

 .. code-block:: python